 The Hatch Chile harvest is celebrated by fans of the prized chile with festivals and roasting parties that you can find just about anyplace Tex-Mex or Southwestern cuisine is popular.

 Any festival deserves a cocktail to celebrate, so how about a Hatch Chile and Raspberry Moscow Mule?

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-Hatch Chiles are famous for their unique flavor and lack of bitterness, and are so integral to the native cuisine of their growing range that is the basis for New Mexico’s official state question ‘Red or Green?” when asking what salsa you want with your food!
+Hatch Chiles are famous for their unique flavor and lack of bitterness, and are so integral to the native cuisine.
+The basis for New Mexico’s official state question is ‘Red or Green?” when asking what salsa you want with your food!
 The Hatch Chile is a long skinny pepper that varies in color from a deep green to a bright red, with a thick meaty fruit.

-Most chile heads roast their hatch chilles, the roasting process bringing out a deep complex flavor that has hints of sweetness and an herbal quality which makes it perfect for use in salsas and enchiladas.
+Most chile heads roast their hatch chilles, the roasting process bringing out a deep complex flavor.
+It has hints of sweetness and an herbal quality which makes it perfect for use in salsas and enchiladas.
 Most people think of using Hatch Chile’s in food, but the combination of heat and smooth flavor can lend itself to a drink really well.

 What Peppers are Similar to Hatch Chilies?

 A Chilaca pepper or similar in heat to an Anaheim or Poblano.

 For this Moscow Mule, we played off the classic combination of raspberries and chile that is a popular hot sauce and salsa combination.
 The sweet tartness of the raspberry helps balance out the heat from the chile, while enhancing some of the rich herbal notes of the meat of the pepper.